AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

   - **Home**: The default page that you view when logging into Experience Manager Guides.
   - **Editor**: An easy-to-use web-based Editor that allows you to create and manage structured documents in Experience Manager Guides.
 [Get to know the Editor interface.](./web-editor.md)
   - **Map console**: Provides you a dedicated workspace to handle all aspects of map management and publishing.
 - **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
+Additionally, when working in the Editor interface, you can leverage the smart authoring capabilities of AI Assistant that help simplifies document handling through intelligent suggestions and optimization.
+The AI Assistant feature is currently available for Adobe Experience Manager as Cloud Service.
 - **Customize overview section**: Allows you to hide or show the widgets in the Widgets section.
 - **Folder profile in use**: Displays the folder profile that is currently being used.
 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.